Key Takeaways

 When diffusion is timed well, the aroma fades into the background.
 It becomes part of the atmosphere — not something you're consciously noticing.

-A good rule of thumb: If you’re thinking about the scent, it’s probably running too long.
+A good rule of thumb: if you're still thinking about the scent, it's probably running too long.

-Shorten the session first before changing oil type or increasing mist strength.
-Often, less exposure solves the problem.
+Shorten the session before changing oil type or increasing mist strength.
+Less exposure often solves the problem.

 What If 20–40 Minutes Doesn't Feel Like Enough

-• Avoid switching oils at the same time
+- Avoid switching oils at the same time — change one variable at a time

-If you’re unsure, err on the shorter side first.
-You can always add a few minutes — but it’s harder to undo overstimulation once it happens.
+If you're unsure, err shorter first.
+You can always add a few minutes — but it's harder to undo overstimulation once it's set in.
+A waterless diffuser is another option if you want a drier, more controlled scent output that's easier to calibrate.

 Do Some Oils Need Longer Diffusion?